-As a business university, Bentley University's mission is to create new knowledge within and across business and the arts and sciences and to educate creative, ethical and socially responsible organizational leaders.
+As a business university, Bentley's mission is to create new knowledge within and across business and the arts and sciences and to educate creative, ethical and socially responsible organizational leaders.

-The vision of this business university is to distinctively integrate business and the liberal arts, and to provide international leadership in business education and research.
-Bentley University is a leader in promoting ethically and socially responsible enterprise and the critical role of the information and communication technology in achieving sustainable high performance.
+The university's vision is to distinctively integrate business and the liberal arts, and to provide international leadership in business education and research.
+Bentley is a leader in promoting ethically and socially responsible enterprise and the critical role of information and communication technology in achieving sustainable high performance.